 It’s equally important to find exercise that you enjoy, and to continue doing it.
 Swimming, walking, and taking classes like yoga and Pilates can all be beneficial to your overall health and fitness.

 Also, your neck muscles will be able to rest better if you are sleeping on your side, back, or stomach.

 Too firm or too thick pillows can cause neck pain.
 It may help to change the position or number of pillows.
 Support your head and neck with pillows so your head is parallel to your body.
 Your pillow should fill the natural space between your neck and shoulders.
 A soft, moulded pillow or a roll within your pillow case may be helpful.

 Your neck pain can worsen if your mattress is not providing enough support for your back.
-If it is uncomfortable or old, it may be worth replacing.
+It’s worth replacing if your mattress is worn out or uncomfortably.

 Smoking should be stopped.
 Smoking can cause damage to the spine’s architecture and slow down healing.
-A patient who is overweight should attempt to lose weight.
-Smoking and obesity can have a negative effect on the outcome after spinal fusion surgery.
+Patients who are overweight should lose weight.
+Smoking and obesity both have a negative impact upon the outcome of spinal-fusion surgery.

-It is better for most people to get back to work sooner, rather than later.
+Most people find it beneficial to return to work sooner than expected.
 People used to be advised to stay in bed for a while, but now we know that this does more harm than good.
-Even if you have to take painkillers, it’s better to move.
+It is better to keep moving, even though you may need painkillers.

 Do not wait to get rid of your neck problem.
-In many cases, the longer your absence from work is, the more likely that you will develop long-term issues and the less likely that you will return to work.
+Many times, the longer you are away from work the more likely your neck problem will be.

 Yoga, Pilates, as well as other classes like them are great for keeping fit and improving your wellbeing.

 The cervical spine begins at base of skull and is made up of seven segments known as C1 through 7.
-It connects at the C7–T1 level to the thoracic region (chest) of the spine.
+It connects to C7-T1 in the chest region.